developer-aditya/camp_finder/README.md

       -  CLIENT_SECRET
       -  CLIENT_ID

-### Run Followind script
+### Execute Commands

 -  node seeder -i 'to add raw data to your database'
 -  npm run dev 'to run in development mode'
--  npm run build-react then npm start to run in production mode
+-  npm run build-react then npm start 'to run in production mode'